 As time goes on and the plastics in these figures continue to age, we are going to see more and more differences in colours and possibly even textures.
 This had us thinking about how collectors might continue to satisfy their appetite for unique or obscure variants.
 What will serious collectors do when their Lili Ledy and PBP collections are complete?
 Die-hard fans will seek out test-shots and prototypes, while others will find satisfaction with factory errors.
 Could discoloured figures be the next big thing?

 In October 2020 we wrote about discoloured figures, a curiosity that was and continues to gain in popularity.
 Their physical differences can be quite striking and not always a result of neglect or physical abuse.
 Some of these figures may even have tight limbs but because they weren’t sealed away for decades have been allowed to age.
 We actually quite like them and can imagine them forming a part of the “Complete” collection of the future.
 Having said that, it’s still important to recognise that most of them are not variations in the true sense of the word.
 This article seeks to provide some clarity between what is a variation and what is simply a result of old age.

 In alphabetical order we have identified the most common “Variations versus Discoloration” situations we know of.
 Note that we do not claim to be absolute experts or scientists.
-This information is our opinion only, based on our own research.
+This information is our opinion only and based on our own research.
 Please feel free to write into us with further information or new discoveries.

 “You’re all infected…stay away!”